 THE HOUSEKEEPER.

-BREAKFAST CAKE .- About a sour mili and two tablespoonfuls of sou. cream, teaspoonful soda; stir in buck wheat flour enough to make a moderately thick batter, and bake in a cake tin.

-BAKED CUSTARD .- Beat four eggs and wo tablespoonfuls sugar thoroughly, and stir into one quart of boiling milk; pour into cups, grate nutmeg over the top and bake ten or twelve minutes in a hot oven .-To be caten cold.
+BREAKFAST CAKE .- About a pint of our mill and two tablespoonfuls of sou. cream, teaspoonful soda ; stir in buck wheat flour enough to make a moderately thick batter, and bake in a cake tin.
+BAKED CUSTARD .- Beat four eggs and wo tablespoonfuls sugar thoroughly, and stir into one quart of boiling milk ; pour

-CHEESE OMELET .- Butter the sides of deep dish, cover the bottom with thin slices of bread, well buttered, a little red pepper and mustard, another layer of cheese, and, just before putting in the oven, beat the yelk of an egg in a cup of cream and put into the dish.
+To be eaten cold.
+CHEESE OMELET .- Butter the sides of deep dish, cover the bottom with thin slices of bread, well buttered, a little red pepper and mastard, another layer of cheese, and, just before putting in the oven, beat the yelk of an egg in a cap of cream and put into the dish.
 Bake half an hour, until nicely browned.

-LEMON PIE.-The juice and rind of a emon, one cup of sugar, yolks of two eggs, three tablespoonfuls of flour, milk enough to fill the plates; line the plates with flour, pour in the custard, and bake till done; beat the whites of eggs, add four tablespoonfuls of powdered sugar, spread over the pic, and brown lightly in an oven or stove.
+LEMON PIE .- The juice and rind of a lemon, one cup of sugar, yolks of two eggs, three tablespoonfuls of flour, milk enough to fill the plates; line the plates with flour, pour in the custard, and bake till done; beat the whites of eggs, add four table-spoonfuls of powdered sugar, spread over the pic, and brown lightly in an oven or stove.
 Essence of lemon will do for flavoring in the place of fresh lemons.

 PEACH PUDDING .- Fill a baking dish about three-fourths full of ripe, juicy peaches, stoned, and cut in medium-sized pieces.
-Beat light the yolks of three eggs; add four tablespoonfuls of white sugar, three tablespoonfuls of milk or cream, and the same quantity of sifted flour; add the beatened whites, and after sifting three tablespoonfuls of sugar over the fruit, pour on the batter.
+Beat light the yolks of three eggs; add four tablespoonfuls of white sugar, three tablespoonfuls of milk or cream, and the same quantity of sifted flour; add the beat-ened whites, and after sifting three tableoonfuls of sugar over the Iruit, pour on the batter.
 Mix all well together, and bake three quarters of an hour.
-Eat hot, with
+Eat hot, with sauce.

-BEEF AND VEGETABLE SOUP.-Two pounds beef, a good size bone, salt and pepper, one turnip, one onion, one leek, two sprigs [parsley, one sprig celery, two tomatoes, put the beef (free from bones) in your soup-pot with about two quarts water, put the bones and marrow in a separate vessel with two quarts water and when boiled strain and add to the beef; cut the vegetables in small squares, and about half an hour before you want to use the soup put them in with the beef; togst bread and cut it in small squares; put in the soup just before dishing.
+BEEF AND VEGETABLE SOUP .---- Two ounds beef, a good size bone, salt and pepper, one turnip, one onion, one leck, two sprigs [parsley, one sprig celery, two toma-toes, put the beef (free from bones) in your soup-pot with about two quarts water, put the bones and marrow in a separate vessel with two quarts water and when boiled strain and add to the beef ; cut the vegetables in small squares, and about half an hour before you want to use the soup put them in with the beef; toast bread and cut it in small squares; put in the soup just before dishing

-BLACKBERRY WINE .- Put the berries pour on one pint of boiling water.
-Bruise them well with a mallet, and let them remain twenty-four hours; then strain through a thick cloth.
+BLACKBERRY WINE .- Put the berries our on one pint of boiling water.
+Bruise hem well with a mallet, and let them remain wenty-four hours; then strain through a thick cloth.
 To every gallon of juice add 21 pounds of sugar.
-Drain again and put into a cask; cover the bung with muslin; then put in a cool place; shake the cask daily until fermentation ceases; then strain again and cork tight, and by September it will be ready for use, but improves with age.
+Drain again and put iuto a cask; cover the bung with muslin; then put in a cool place; shake the cask daily until fermentation ceases; then strain again and cork tight, and by September it will be ready for use, but improves with age.
 This receipt cannot be excelled.